THE TOP 8 BRUNCH SPOTS TO TEMPT YOUR TASTEBUDS

 JARRYDS

-Offering all the traditional favourites including fresh smoothie bowls, winter porridge, overnight oats or good ol’ bacon and egg roll, JARRYD’S also offer some wondrous and decadent dishes like their Smoked Salmon Rosti Stack, as well as banana-bread waffles with butterscotch, brûléed banana and peanut-brittle ice cream!
-But, the best part of all is their Benedict Bar, where you can “build your own” benedict from a range of amazing elements.
+Offering all the traditional favourites, including fresh smoothie bowls, winter porridge, overnight oats, or good ol’ bacon and egg roll, JARRYD’S also offers some wondrous and decadent dishes like their Smoked Salmon Rosti Stack, as well as banana-bread waffles with butterscotch, brûléed banana, and peanut-brittle ice cream!
+But the best part of all is their Benedict Bar, where you can “build your own” Benedict from a range of amazing elements.

 The popular Sea Point branch can get a bit manic on weekend mornings, so be sure to go early or prepare to wait.